rnrathod16/testFile/Ritesh_WD_Intro_Flex/Ritesh_WD_Intro_Flex.md

 # :wrench: ***FLEXBOX*** :wrench:

-- It was designed as a one dimensional layout model
+- It was designed as a one dimensional layout model :boat:

 ```
 The meaning of flex box as one dimensional it means it deals with layout in one direction at a time -either as a row or coloumn.
 ```

-- It provides an more efficient way to align and distribute space among items in the container
+- It provides an more efficient way to align and distribute space among items in the container :pen:

 ```
 This can be done even when the sizes of the items are unknown or Dynamic ( thus the word FLEX )
 ```

-- The idea was to give the container the ability to alter the item's **Width/Height** to best fill the available space
+- The idea was to give the container the ability to alter the item's **Width/Height** to best fill the available space :frog:

 ```
 A flex Container expands items to fill available free space or shrinks them to prevent overflow